+I longed for a remedy to my weary, decision fatigued heart, but my brain moved too fast to see it was right there in front of me.
 For weeks leading up to my white flag of surrender the questions mounted with rapid-fire succession.
 Should we travel or stay home?
 What dates should we go?
 How much money should we spend on the kids?
 Should we buy a gift for this extended family member?
 What should we get?

 To be honest, Christmas felt more like an endless chore than a celebration of our Savior’s birth.

 Instead of the childlike anticipation that used to fill me before the big holiday, I felt like I was struggling to breathe.
 The promise of a New Year with a clean slate, new possibilities and goals beckoned me.

 When my six-year-old came home from school each day during the week, he threw all the contents of his folder on the table and demanded I look at everything right now.
 By Wednesday, it took every ounce of patience I had to tell him to please give me five minutes while I got his sister settled.

 As I shopped for gifts on Amazon, scheduled a blog post and paid bills, I wondered why I couldn’t seem to hear God speak.
 But the truth was he could have been shouting at me and frantically waving his arms and I probably wouldn’t have even noticed.

 Then a tiny space of quiet came.
 The kids were in bed, and my husband came into the living room after letting the dog out.
 He told me to put on my jacket and come outside.

 I didn’t want to.
 It was cold and I was tired.
 But I did it anyway.
 He took my hand and led me down the stone pathway to a place where the light from surrounding houses was dim.

 We looked up at the sky, and it was illuminated by more stars than I had seen since I was a child.